sevenval/flat-docs/cookbook/envvars.md

 In a development setup we may use [`flat` cli](/reference/flat-cli.md) to run our API.
 By convention, all shell environment variables starting with `FLAT_` are passed into the container.

-Let's start FLAT with an env variable:o
+Let's start FLAT with an env variable:

 ```shell
 $ export FLAT_MY_VAR="my value"